RaimondB/node-red-contrib-daylight-rgbw/README.md

 # node-red-contrib-daylight-rgbw
-Lets your RGB(W) controllable lights or ledstrips follow the sun color and a warm color at night
+Lets your RGB(W) controllable lights or ledstrips follow the sun color and a warm color at night.
+Also offers color animations (Disco & Rainbow)

 ## Daylight RGBW Control Node-RED Node